charlax/professional-programming/README.md

 * [Signs that you're a good programmer](http://www.yacoset.com/Home/signs-that-you-re-a-good-programmer)
 * [Signs that you're a bad programmer](http://www.yacoset.com/Home/signs-that-you-re-a-bad-programmer)

+## Other general material

+* [The Imposter's Handbook](https://bigmachine.io/products/the-imposters-handbook) - $30.
+From the author: "Don't have a CS Degree?
+Neither do I - That's why I wrote this book."

 ## Topics

 ### Algorithm and data structures